alburycatalina/R_philippinarum/README.md

 A few modifications were needed to be made in order to force the model outputs to mirror those presented in the paper (noted in code annotations).

-Thanks to Diego Ibarra of Dalhousie Univerisity's Oceanography Dept for providing the "skeleton" my model is based on and for assiatance with troubleshooting.
+Thanks to Diego Ibarra of Dalhousie Univerisity's Oceanography Dept. for providing the "skeleton" my model is based on and for assiatance with troubleshooting.

 ## Sources Cited